afkummer/ufrgs-inf05010-2019-1/README.md

 ### Access to ILOG CPLEX optimization suite

 Students and other academic members of Institute of Informatics can request a copy of the proprietary solver CPLEX, under __strictly academic conditions__.
 The software can be downloaded from through [OnTheHub](https://inf-ufrgs.onthehub.com/WebStore/Welcome.aspx) website.
+To request credentials to the OnTheHub, contact Library Chief Beatriz Haro.